What do we know about injectable HIV medication?

 Is it necessary to take daily tablets before having the injections?

-It’s often recommended to start by taking cabotegravir and rilpivirine pills once a day for a month, before beginning the injections.
+It was initially recommended to start by taking cabotegravir and rilpivirine pills once a day for a month, before beginning the injections.
 This is known as an ‘oral lead-in’.

 How long do the drugs stay in the body after an injection?

 The injectable medications persist in the body for several weeks or months after a last injection, slowly declining over time.
-It is estimated that the ‘half life’ (how long it takes for the drug concentration in blood to be reduced by 50%) of cabotegravir is between five and 12 weeks, while that of rilpivirine is between 13 and 28 weeks.
+It is estimated that the ‘half-life’ (how long it takes for the drug concentration in blood to be reduced by 50%) of cabotegravir is between five and 12 weeks, while that of rilpivirine is between 13 and 28 weeks.
 In some people, traces of the drugs can still be found one year after their last injection.

 This raises concerns about drug resistance.
 If you stop receiving the injections and do not switch to another HIV treatment, there will be a lengthy period during which resistance could develop.
-Drug resistance can only develop in situations like this when there is some HIV medication in the blood but not enough to fully suppress the virus.
+Drug resistance can develop in situations like this when there is some HIV medication in the blood but not enough to fully suppress the virus.

 For this reason, if you stop the injections, it is essential to switch to an alternative HIV treatment regimen.
 If you have been having the injections once a month, you should switch to your new treatment within one month of your final injection.
 If you have been having them once every two months, you should switch within two months.